isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/working-with-images.md

 The following will walk you through uploading and inserting an image, as well as how to save a new version of a topic.

-You can download the example image file from ![here.] (assets/working-with-images/SignInScreen.png)
+You can download the example image file from [here.](assets/working-with-images/SignInScreen.png)

 >[!VIDEO](https://video.tv.adobe.com/v/336661?quality=12&learn=on)